Veterinary Dentistry & Dental Surgery

 We are also passionate about providing pet dental health education to help pet owners care for their dog or cat's teeth at home.

 We know that finding out that your pet requires dental surgery can be overwhelming.
 We make every effort to make this process as stress free as possible for both you and your pet.

 We will take every measure to make sure your pet is as comfortable and cared for as possible throughout the procedure.
 We will walk you through each step of the procedure so you understand why and how we are treating your pet in the course of our surgical procedure.
 We will also walk through any special care you will have to provide your pet before and after the surgery.

 We offer jaw fracture repair surgeries, tooth extractions and gum disease treatment for dogs and cats.

-Your cat or dog should attend a routine dental examination at least once pet year.
-Pets who are more prone to oral health issues may require more frequent examinations that that, though.
+Your cat or dog should attend a routine dental examination at least once per year.
+Pets who are more prone to oral health issues may require a more frequent schedule of dental care.

 Angel Animal Hospital can assess, diagnose and treat dental health problems in cats and dogs.

 If you notice any of the following symptoms in your pet, it's time for a dental checkup.

 - Bleeding from the mouth

 - Abnormal chewing, drooling, or dropping food from the mouth